rosafilgueira/cluster-code/README.md

 source deploy/bl_copy.sh ~/dch/BritishLibraryBooks/ /mnt/lustre/<your-uun>/dch/BritishLibraryBooks
 ```

-This may take some time.
+This may take some time!

 Alternatively, use `<your-urika-username>` instead of `<your-uun>`.